makingmusic/mysqlondocker/README.md

 docker compose -f compose-merasql.yaml up

-_**now go to the docker container and run some setup commands there**_ docker exec -it mcont bash (this should probably be replaced by a file that will contain all the commands needed. )
+_**now go to the docker container and run some setup commands there**_ docker exec -it mcont bashscript (this should probably be replaced by a file that will contain all the commands needed. )

 === container script (setup.sh) ===
 -- install mysql